Ellen Kuras: Career

-From that point she became one of the first women to establish an extensive career in cinematography, a department historically dominated by men.
-Like some of the best cinematographers in the business, she has focused her craft on sculpting light and creating powerful images that enhance story and character, while searching for "alternative ways of seeing the world".
-Though she started in political documentaries, she quickly branched out to work in every possible genre of film and TV, shooting big budget movies (Blow, Analyze That), independent films (Angela, Eternal Sunshine of the Spotless Mind), documentaries (Unzipped, 4 Little Girls), concert films (Lou Reed's Berlin, Shine a Light), successful TV movies (If These Walls Could Talk), national and international commercials and music videos for musicians like Bjørk, The White Stripes and more.
+She worked for political documentaries, and, later, other genre of film and TV, such as big-budget movies (Blow, Analyze That), independent films (Angela, Eternal Sunshine of the Spotless Mind), documentaries (Unzipped, 4 Little Girls), concert films (Lou Reed's Berlin, Shine a Light), successful TV movies (If These Walls Could Talk), commercials and music videos for musicians like Bjørk, The White Stripes.

-In 1999, she was invited to join the American Society of Cinematographers, thus becoming the fifth female member to join more than 400 male peers.
+In 1999, she was invited to join the American Society of Cinematographers, the fifth female member to join more than 400 male peers.

-Over the course of her career, she has received many accolades including the Women in Film Kodak Vision Award in 1999 and was honored at the 2006 Gotham Award for her entire body of work.
-In 2003 she was the first film technician to receive the prestigious NY Women In Film and TV Muse Award, which traditionally is given to actresses.
-In 2009 she was a special Honoree at the Santa Fe Film Festival for her leadership and work in the field of cinematography.
+She has received accolades, including the Women in Film Kodak Vision Award in 1999 and was honored at the 2006 Gotham Award for her entire body of work.
+In 2003 she was the first film technician to receive the NY Women In Film and TV Muse Award, traditionally is given to actresses.
+In 2009 she was a special Honoree at the Santa Fe Film Festival for her work in the field of cinematography.

-She has served on the juries of several important film festivals around the world.
+She has served on the juries of several film festivals.
 In 1997 she was invited to be on the jury of the Sundance Film Festival.
 In 2013, she was a member of the jury at the 63rd Berlin International Film Festival.
 In 2015 she was on the Jury of the Belgrade Film Festival and the Camerimage.
-Always eager to share her vast knowledge and professional insight, she has guest-lectured at many film schools and festival panels, including SVA, NYU, BU University of Texas at Austin, Walker Art Center, Hamptons International Film Festival, Camerimage, Berlinale and Woodstock Film Festival, among others.
+She has guest-lectured at film schools and festival panels, including SVA, NYU, BU University of Texas at Austin, Walker Art Center, Hamptons International Film Festival, Camerimage, Berlinale and Woodstock Film Festival.